-I witnessed an argument yesterday, between a business owner and one of his customers.
-It was noisy, public and has lost the business owner at least one customer.
-The whole situation could have been avoided, with the tip I’m going to share with you in today’s post.
+I was prompted to share this tip with you, after recalling an argument between a business owner and one of his customers.
+It was noisy, public and lost the business owner at least one customer.
+As you’ll see, the whole situation could have been avoided.
 Here’s what happened, along with a valuable business lesson.

 First, here’s a quote from the 1936 classic, How to win friends and influence people.